Ohio County, Kentucky

 Ohio County is a county located in the U.S. state of Kentucky.
 As of the 2020 census, the population was 23,772.
 Its county seat is Hartford, and its largest city is Beaver Dam.
-The county is named after the Ohio River, which originally formed its northern boundary.
+The county is named after the Ohio River, which originally formed its northern border.
 It is a moist county, which means that the sale of alcohol is only legal within certain city limits.

 History

 Ohio County was formed in 1798 from land taken from Hardin County.
 Ohio was the 35th Kentucky county in order of formation.
 It was named for the Ohio River, which originally formed its northern boundary, but it lost its northern portions in 1829, when Daviess County and Hancock County were formed.
 The first settlements in Ohio County were Barnetts Station and Hartford.
-In January 1865, during the American Civil War, the courthouse in Hartford was burned by Kentucky Confederate cavalry because it was being used to house soldiers of the occupying Union Army.
+In January 1865, during the American Civil War, the courthouse in Hartford was burned by Kentucky Confederate cavalry because it was being used to house soldiers of the occupying Union army.
 However, the county records were removed first and preserved.
 Ohio County is famous for its coal mines, and was the second place county producing coal in Kentucky.

 Geography

 According to the United States Census Bureau, the county has a total area of 596 sqmi, of which 587 sqmi is land and 9.0 sqmi (1.5%) is water.
 It is the fifth-largest county by area in Kentucky.

-Ohio County is part of the Western Coal Fields region of Kentucky.
+Ohio County is part of the Western Coal Field region of Kentucky.
 Much of Ohio County is farmland and the eastern and northern parts have rolling hills.
 Of the 120 counties in Kentucky, it is the fifth largest.

 The county is intersected by the Rough River and the Green River runs along its southwestern border.